 However, how important is meeting your personal preference if the red car costs $30,000 and the blue one only $15,000?
 Would you be as depressed looking at a blue car with $15,000 in your pocket?
 Or what if the $30,000 car has a 10 year bumper to bumper warranty and the other has only three years?
 Is the $15,000 saved upfront worth it?

 This isn’t all that different from what happens when you’re picking a college.
-You have the US News College Rankings that tell which school is #1 and which is #99.
+You have the US News College Rankings that claims to tell you which school is #1 and which is #99.
 And then there are the numerous books, teachers, and college counselors who are telling you it’s all about fit.

 Unfortunately, teenagers whose college decision used to revolved around the rankings are now just as focused on finding the perfect “fit.”
 All too often, the search for fit ignores some numbers that have real meaning in the college process-like college graduation rates.